robmclarty/suggestible-input/README.md

 them based on a heuristic relevance.

-1. Find a subset of suggestions that match what you've typed based on a simple algorithm which finds suggestions strings that match your query string in terms of containing the characters of the query string, in the order that they appear.
+1. Find a subset of suggestions that match what you've typed based on a simple algorithm which finds suggestion strings that match your query string in terms of containing the characters of the query string, in the order that they appear (not necessarily in sequence).

 2. Rank each suggestion in the subset based on how different it is from the query string (that is, how many edits it would take to change the suggestion